prankstr/homelab/README.md

 - [Ingress-Nginx](https://github.com/kubernetes/ingress-nginx): Ingress controller.
 A reverse proxy for services in the cluster.
 - [Kasten K10](https://docs.kasten.io/latest/index.html): Backup solution for Kubernetes applications.
 Since I deploy with GitOps this is mainly used for backing up data.
 - [MetalLB](https://github.com/metallb/metallb): Load balancer for bare metal Kubernetes clusters.
-- [Renovate](https://github.com/renovatebot/renovate): Automated dependency update tool.
-Used to keep the manifests in this repo up to date.
 - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics): Monitoring system for metrics and logs.
 Drop-in replacement for Prometheus.

 #### Actual applications